“Are you okay?”

 extremely uncomfortable with the blurs of buzzes and clicks and the closeness

 of the machine’s ceiling to my nose.
-I want to blurt out “Forget it!”
+I automatically feel like I can’t breathe.

 I mention this to the

-man who administers my scan, so he asks me about my weekend as he wheels me
+man who administers my scan so he asks me about my weekend as he wheels me down

-down the hall.
-He tells me to close my eyes before the base that I’m lying on
+the hall.
+He tells me to close my eyes before the base that I’m lying on glides

-glides into place.
-It’s not as bad as I’d remembered, maybe because my mind is
+into place.
+It’s not as bad as I’d remembered, maybe because my mind is focused

 The doctor and I